collaborativebioinformatics/coronasv/README.md

 ## What is CoronaSV?
 CoronaSV is an SV detection and validation pipeline for SARS-CoV-2 sequencing data (Illumina Paired-End & Oxford Nanopore Long Read Sequencing).

-CoronaSV is a pipeline for structural variation detection and validation within SARS-CoV-2 genomes.
 CoronaSV takes both short and long read datasets as input, followed by the quality control step that does quality trimming and engineering sequence removal.
-CoronaSV incorporates both reference guided and de novo assembly approaches, and makes high confident SV calls by combining results from multiple state of the art SV callers using SURVIVOR.
+CoronaSV incorporates both reference guided and de novo assembly approaches, and makes high confident SV calls by combining results from multiple state of the art SV callers using [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR).

 # How to install and run CoronaSV